asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 tags: ['agile development']
 ---

 Recently I was fortunate to hear [Alistair Cockburn](http://www.alistaircockburn.us)'s keynote at the [Heart of Agile 20017](http://heartofagile.com/heart-of-agile-conferences/heart-of-agile-pittsburgh-2017/) in Pittsburgh.
 During his talk he discussed Shu-Ha-Ri and the path to mastery.
-It got me thinking about how many organizations I've seen stifle this mastery before it ever begins to take hold.
+It started me thinking about how many organizations I've seen stifle this mastery before it ever begins to take hold.

 ## What is Shu-Ha-Ri?